Ankle Sprain Overview

 Ankle Sprain Causes

-Ligaments are injured when more than normal stretching force is applied to them.
+Ligaments, which provide the connection between the bones of the ankle, are injured when more than normal stretching force is applied to them.
 This happens most commonly when the foot is turned inward or inverted.
 This kind of injury can happen in the following ways:

 - Awkwardly planting the foot when running, stepping up or down, or during simple tasks such as getting out of bed